A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Proof of Theorem (Divergence bounds from weights)

 and the convention

 is well defined.
 Moreover the identity

-still holds for all pairs $(x,y)$, including when one of the entries is equal to $c$ or the two entries are on different sides of $c$. \end{lemma} \begin{proof} Because $f$ is convex, it has a subdifferential at all points, and the subdifferential is a convex set.
-As a consequence, $f'(c)$ belong to the subdifferential of $f$ at $c$, even for the case when only a left and right limit exist.
-The rest follows from the fact that convex functions are lower bounded by their tangents. \end{proof}
+still holds for all pairs $(x,y)$, including when one of the entries is equal to $c$ or the two entries are on different sides of $c$. \end{lemma} \begin{proof} The function $f$ is convex on $(0, \infty)$, as such, for all $x < y < z$ we have